tanay-bits/ml/classification/README.md

 ![alt txt](https://raw.githubusercontent.com/tanay-bits/ml/newyear/classification/ova4class.png)

 *spamdetect.py* compares the efficacy of using various combinations of features to perform spam detection on a real dataset of emails, using the squared margin cost and gradient descent.
 The dataset consists of features taken from 1813 spam and 2788 real email messages (for a total of P = 4601 data-points), as the training data.
 The features for each data-point include: 48 BoW (Bag of Words) features, 6 character frequency features, and 3 spam-targeted features (further details on these features can be found by reviewing the readme file *spambase\_data_readme.txt*).
 This dataset may be found in *spambase_data.csv*.
-We can observe that using more types features gives better results.
+We can observe that using more types of features gives better results:

 ![alt txt](https://raw.githubusercontent.com/tanay-bits/ml/newyear/classification/4_19.png)

-Training and Testing with the MNIST Database of Handwritten Digits
+Training and Testing the MNIST Database of Handwritten Digits
 -------------------------------------------------------------------
 *MNIST.py* performs C = 10 multi-class classification for [handwritten digit recognition](https://en.wikipedia.org/wiki/MNIST_database), employing the One-vs-All multi-class classification framework.
 Softmax cost with Newton’s method is employed to solve each of the two-class subproblems.